neuronsimulator/nrn/docs/guide/faq.rst

 For available functions when scripting or interactively using NEURON, see the `Python programmer's reference <../python/index.html>`_ or the `HOC programmer's reference <../hoc/index.html>`_ as appropriate.
 (Standard Python functions and libraries may be used as well.)

-For functions available when defining ion channel mechanisms etc with NMODL, see :ref:`here <nmodlfunc>`.
+For functions available when defining ion channel mechanisms etc with NMODL, see :ref:`here <nmodls_built_in_functions>`.

 .. toctree::
     :hidden:

-    nmodlfunc
     using_plotwhat_to_specify_a_variable.rst
     working_with_postscript_and_idraw.rst
     using_session_files_for_saving.rst
     using_the_d_lambda_rule.rst
-    nrn_defaults
+    nrn_defaults.rst
     how_to_get_started_with_neuron.rst
     compiling_new_mechanisms_under_msw.rst
     compiling_new_mechanisms_under_unix.rst